Tetrapropylammonium perruthenate: Uses

 Oxidation of alcohol to aldehyde with TPAP (0.06 eq.) and N-methylmorpholine N-oxide (1.7 eq.) with molecular sieves in dichloromethane.

-Ruthenium tetroxide is a highly aggressive oxidant, but TPAP, which is its one-electron reduced derivative, is a mild oxidizing agent for the conversion of primary alcohols to aldehydes (the Ley oxidation).
+Ruthenium tetroxide is a highly aggressive oxidant, but TPAP, which is its one-electron reduced derivative, is a mild oxidizing agent for the conversion of primary alcohols to aldehydes (known as the Ley oxidation or Ley–Griffith oxidation).
 Secondary alcohols are similarly oxidized to ketones.
 It can also be used to oxidize primary alcohols all the way to the carboxylic acid with a higher catalyst loading, larger amount of the cooxidant, and addition of two equivalents of water.
 In this situation, the aldehyde reacts with water to form the geminal diol hydrate, which is then oxidized again.

 The oxidation generates water that can be removed by adding molecular sieves.
 TPAP is expensive, but it can be used in catalytic amounts.
 The catalytic cycle is maintained by adding a stoichiometric amount of a co-oxidant such as N-methylmorpholine N-oxide or molecular oxygen.

 TPAP is also used to cleave vicinal diols to form aldehydes.